dramforever/danmacom/README.md

 ## Backend

-Danmacom requires a backend.
-Currently the only backend is for Bilibili, which is available in `backend/danmaku.py`.
+Danmacom has a built-in backend for Bilibili, and can also use an external program to receive messages.
 The protocol is considered internal, but it is currently as follows:

 - `stderr` is logged but otherwise ignored
 - Each line in `stdout` is parsed as JSON and should contain